 There is no doubt that Australians love coffee.
 We consume 6 billion cups each year!

-In 2016, with the support of the City of Sydney, Planet Ark released a feasibility study into the collection and recycling of spent coffee grounds.
-This report showed that 93% are sent to landfill with only 7% being repurposed or recycled.
+In 2016, with the support of the City of Sydney, Planet Ark released a feasibility study into the collection and recycling of spent coffee grounds (SCG).
+This report showed that 93% are sent to landfill with only 7% repurposed or recycled.

-Coffee is an amazing resource with many different uses being explored across the world, from odour busting clothing to biodiesel.
-Repurposing coffee grounds is so important to not only make use of this fantastic resource but to avoid the methane produced when coffee grounds are sent to landfill.
-Methane is a powerful greenhouse gas, over 20 times more potent than carbon dioxide, which is created when organic materials break down without the presence of oxygen in landfill.
+Spent coffee grounds are an important resource, rich in nutrients and minerals which are currently being wasted in landfill.
+Many different uses for SCG are being explored around the world, from odour busting clothing to biodiesel.
+It's important to repurpose SCG to make use of this fantastic resource and avoid the methane produced when sent to landfill.
+Methane is a powerful greenhouse gas, over 20 times more potent than carbon dioxide, and is created when organic materials break down without the presence of oxygen in landfill.